 |Domain Validated (DV)||$50 per year|

 2. Development Phase Cost

 After you’ve paid the initial costs, it’s time to move into the development phase costs.
 To give you a general idea, here are some of the costs you can expect during the development phase of an eCommerce website:

 1. Development and Design Costs

-By giving your website a clean and user-focused look, you will be able to attract more customers.
+By giving your website a clean and user-focused look, you’ll be able to attract more customers.
 You can check out our blog on top 20+ eCommerce website design examples to take inspiration from.

 Magento Development & Design Costs

 Magento is an open-source platform that provides an easy way to customize themes.
 Each Magento theme offers basic features like a responsive website layout, easy installation, and support for multiple languages.
 However, the platform also provides creative control, allowing you to install themes through Composer or by manually uploading the files.

 If you don’t have the time or expertise to create a custom theme, you can buy one from a third-party marketplace like ThemeForest.
 The price of decent Magento 2 themes starts from around $99, but it can go higher depending on the features and complexity of the design.

 If you’re looking to create a custom theme, hiring a developer is the best option.
 Depending on the level of customization you need, the costs for design are likely to start from $500.